Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 Similar to XRT managed kernel ``xrt::bo`` objects are used to create buffers for IP ports.
 However, the memory bank location must be specified explicitly by providing enumerated index of the memory bank.

 Below is a example of creating two buffers.
-Note the last argument of ``xrt::bo`` is the enumated index of the memory bank as seen by the XRT (in this example index 8 corresponds to the host-memory bank).
+Note the last argument of ``xrt::bo`` is the enumerated index of the memory bank as seen by the XRT (in this example index 8 corresponds to the host-memory bank).
 The bank index can be obtained by ``xbutil examine --report memory`` command.

 .. code:: c++
       :number-lines: 35